keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 The cross DC requires setting a profile specifying used cache server by specifying `cache-server-infinispan` or `cache-server-jdg` profile in maven.

+Since JDG does not distribute `infinispan-server` zip artifact anymore, for `cache-server-jdg` profile it is necessary to download the artifact and install it to local Maven repository.
+For JDG 7.3.0, the command is the following:

+    mvn install:install-file \
+    -DgroupId=org.infinispan.server -DartifactId=infinispan-server -Dpackaging=zip -Dclassifier=bin -DgeneratePom=true \
+    -Dversion=9.4.6.Final-redhat-00002 -Dfile=jboss-datagrid-7.3.0-server.zip

 #### Run Cross-DC Tests from Maven